tylerjemarshall/ChatServer/README.md

 # ChatServer
-Will support lobbies and mini-games.
+Will support rooms and mini-games.

-Created by Tyler. o.o